Perfect bidder collusion through bribe and request: Proof of Proposition

 Suppose $b=0$ and $\underline v_1=0$.
-When $v_2^b= \underline v_1=0$, and $v_2^r= \bar v_2$, i.e., the proposal is rejected by all types of bidder 2 and both bidders compete in the auction, only type $\underline v_1$ is indifferent between the equilibrium payoff and the payoff from the deviation while all other types of bidder 1 are strictly worse off.
-To see this, the expected payoff from the deviation is the one from a standard second price auction, which has a slope $F_2(v_1)$, which in turn is strictly smaller than $\pi'(v_1)=F_2(b(v_1)+v_1)$.

-Hence, type $\underline v_1=0$ can not be excluded by the D1 criterion and a reasonable belief of bidder 2 is that bidder 1's type is $v_1=\underline v_1=0$.
+When $v_2^b= \underline v_1=0$ and $v_2^r= \bar v_2$--i.e., the proposal is rejected by all types of bidder 2 and both bidders compete in the auction--only type $\underline v_1$ is indifferent between the equilibrium payoff and the payoff from the deviation, while all other types of bidder 1 are strictly worse off.
+To see this, the expected payoff from the deviation is the one from a standard second-price auction, which has a slope $F_2(v_1)$, which in turn is strictly smaller than $\pi'(v_1)=F_2(b(v_1)+v_1)$.
+Hence, type $\underline v_1=0$ cannot be excluded by the D1 criterion, and a reasonable belief of bidder 2 is that bidder 1's type is $v_1=\underline v_1=0$.
 Since $b=0$, the best response of bidder 2 with this belief is then to reject the proposal and compete with bidder 1 in the auction.
-Then the above confirms it is not profitable for any type of bidder 1 to deviate to the off-path $(b=0,r)$.
+Then the above confirms that it is not profitable for any type of bidder 1 to deviate to the off-path $(b=0,r)$.
 Hence, below we only need to examine the event $b>0$ or $\underline v_1>0$.

 For a given pair of $(b,r)$, let